 Assessment refers to your overall interpretation of the subjective and assessment.
 Is the patient improved since admission?
 Are there new issues that you are observing that need to be addressed?
 All of these things belong in the assessment.

-Interventions refers to the things we are doing for the patient.
-Examples of intervention can include treatments and medications, as well as education provided to the patient on your shift.
+Interventions refer to the things we are doing for the patient.
+Examples of intervention can include treatments and medications and education provided to the patient on your shift.

 Below is an example of a SOAPI note:

-Mr. Smith is an 88 year old male with diagnosis of congestive heart failure.
+Mr. Smith is an 88-year-old male with a diagnosis of congestive heart failure.
 The patient is alert and oriented x 1 but pleasantly confused.
-He did have complaints of shortness of breath on this shift and states the 2 liters of oxygen made him feel better.
+He complained of shortness of breath on this shift and stated the 2 liters of oxygen made him feel better.
 He verbally denied pain and his nonverbal pain score was 0.
 His daughter visited today and advised that he was trying to climb out of bed to go to the bathroom because of his confusion.
 She stated he “forgot he was in the hospital.”

-Patient’s vital signs today were as follows: BP 162/82, Pulse 64 and regular, Respirations 20 per minute and pulse ox 98% on 2L Oxygen via nasal cannula.
+Today, the patient’s vital signs were as follows: BP 162/82, Pulse 64 and regular, Respirations 20 per minute, and pulse ox 98% on 2L Oxygen via nasal cannula.
 His lungs are diminished with scattered crackles.
-Bowel sounds are active and patient had a bowel movement x 2 today, both soft.
+Bowel sounds are active, and the patient had a bowel movement x 2 today, both soft.
 Incontinent of urine and wearing a diaper.
 Skin intact at this time.
 Skin color is pale.
 2+ non-pitting edema noted in bilateral calves and ankles.
 BNP was greater than 20,000 today.

-Patient’s status is improving, and he is less short of breath than in previous days.
+The patient’s status is improving, and he is less short of breath than in previous days.
 He continues with edema.
-Currently the patient is at risk for falls due to confusion and will need fall precautions enforced.
+Currently, the patient is at risk for falls due to confusion and will need fall precautions enforced.

 Initiate fall precautions with a bed alarm/body alarm.
-Continue with lasix for diuresis.
+Continue with Lasix for diuresis.
 Awaiting cardiology consult tomorrow.
-Pt had an echocardiogram today and results are pending.
+Pt had an echocardiogram today, and the results are pending.

 Assessed patient and reconciled medications.
 Spoke with daughter, pt’s power of attorney, to provide update and education on patient’s condition.
-Laboratory obtained morning labs without problem and vascular therapy placed a new 18g peripheral IV as previous one was due for a change.
-Pt took all morning meds without problem.
-Reoriented patient and provided opportunities for toileting and for making needs known every 1-2 hours today to lessen risk of fall.”
+Laboratory obtained morning labs without a problem, and vascular therapy placed a new 18g peripheral IV as the previous one was due for a change.
+Pt took all morning meds without a problem.
+Reoriented patient and provided opportunities for toileting and for making needs known every 1-2 hours today to lessen the risk of fall.”

 With a good quality nursing note, such as a SOAPI note, nurses can make it crystal clear exactly what is going on with a patient’s care.
-Nursing notes are a crucial part of the patient’s medical record and provide all the information future caregivers will need to provide continuous care for patient in the healthcare setting, and they are also the perfect way to wrap up your shift with confidence and ease.
+Nursing notes are a crucial part of the patient’s medical record and provide all the information future caregivers will need to provide continuous care for patients in the healthcare setting.
+And they are also the perfect way to wrap up your shift with confidence and ease.